 - The Unit 2 assessment provides students the opportunity to demonstrate their understanding of different types of problems and tasks from the content covered throughout the unit.
-The unit assessment indicates the problems are at varying levels of complexity, ranging from DOK 1 to DOK 2.
-The complexity of problems does not align with the grade-level proficiency of the TEKS. - The end of each unit concludes with Math in Action lessons that guide students through tasks by applying the learning objectives from the lessons within the unit.
-The Math in Action Unit 2 Session 1 includes an open task for students comparing numbers, representing multiplication/division, and solving multiplication/division. - The instructional materials include mid-unit assessments that vary the rigor and complexity of questions and tasks and identify depth of knowledge levels.
+The unit assessment indicates the problems have minimal variation in levels of complexity, ranging from DOK 1 to DOK 2.
+The complexity of questions does not align with the grade-level proficiency. - The end of each unit concludes with Math in Action lessons that guide students through tasks by applying the learning objectives from the lessons within the unit.
+The Math in Action Unit 2 Session 1 includes an open task for students to apply their understanding of multiples and multiplicative relationships. - The instructional materials include mid-unit assessments that do not vary in rigor and complexity of questions and tasks more than one level.
 The mid and end-of-unit assessments in Unit 4 show the same type of item assessed multiple times.
-While the item in the refine section provides reasoning for the students, the level of rigor is the same in the mid-unit and end-of-unit assessments. - The depth of knowledge cited within the unit assessments shows little varying in levels of complexity.
-The Unit 5 instructional assessment provides opportunities for students to solve questions that vary in type and allow some student choice when solving.
-Tasks and questions do not require using concrete tools, or pictorial models that would encourage students to move through the concrete, representational, and abstract phases of learning.
-Most of the items are guided in structure and limit the depth of thinking students could demonstrate to show grade-level proficiency in the mathematics standards. - The materials include tasks for students to add three-digit numbers and show evidence of increasing the rigor and complexity from guided instruction to independent performance tasks.
-The materials include questions for students to add three-digit numbers with the place value strategy and show no evidence of increasing the rigor and complexity to include grade-level proficiency of adding within 1,000 using strategies based on properties of operations and the relationship between addition and subtraction. - The instructional materials include digital comprehension checks to provide students with opportunities to interact with multi-select item question types such as text entry, inline choice, and multiple choice.
-The Unit 2 items mirror the paper assessment and provide students the opportunity to interact with the different item types, however, the thinking to solve the questions remains the same.
+While the item in the refine section provides reasoning for the students, the level of rigor is the same in the mid-unit and end-of-unit assessments. - The materials show evidence of questions related to place value through the hundred thousand but do not show evidence of increasing the rigor and complexity to include grade-level proficiency of the millions or billions.